ramirorichmand/0603Lab_WireFrameCSS/README.md

 [CSS Tricks - A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)

-## Part III: Adding Styling to your Website
+## Part III: Adding Styling to my Website

 Now it was time to truly realise my design!
 Using my previous wireframe and HTML document, began adding positional-based styling to my key design elements.
 Followed this up with some aesthetic properties